Zapmap

 Zap-Pay has a simple pay-as-you-go (PAYG) price structure that will be set at the same or similar level to the charging networks’ standard PAYG price unless you have a Zapmap Premium subscription.
 With a Zapmap Premium subscription, you will receive a 5% discount when charging using our in-app Zap-Pay payment service, which will be applied automatically to the first 50kWh charged each month.
 The discount will appear on your Zap-Pay receipt after charging.
 Zapmap reserves the right to charge a small transaction fee per session to the customer, with slight variations appropriate to the agreement with the charging provider.
 All prices include VAT.

-Before you start a Zap-Pay charging session, we will place a pre-authorisation hold on your payment card.
+Before you start a Zap-Pay charging session, we will place an authorisation hold on your payment card.
 This is not a charge but is a reserved amount to ensure that your payment method is valid and that sufficient funds are available.

-Once the session is complete, the pre-authorisation hold will be adjusted to reflect the actual cost of the charging session.
+Once the session is complete, the authorisation hold will be adjusted to reflect the actual cost of the charging session.
 This usually happens within a few minutes, though it may take up to an hour.
-If the charging session fails to start, the pre-authorisation hold will be released within 2-4 days, and your bank will update your available funds accordingly.
+If the charging session fails to start, the authorisation hold will be released within 2-4 days, and your bank will update your available funds accordingly.

-We use a tiered pre-authorisation system based on account type:
+We use tiered authorisation holds based on account type:

 Premium Users: £1*